mvolkmann/blog/src/astro.md

 - "Where should we created your new project?"

-  Enter a directory path that can begin with "./".
+  Enter the name of a new subdirectory to be created.
-  Enter only "." to create the project in the current directory.
+  To create the project in the current directory, enter only ".".
+  To enter a relative path, begin with "./".

 - "How would you like to start your new project?"